CyrilWendl/Stage-IGN-Scripts/README.md

 - `report_images_all_tiles.andsh`: create compressed JPEG images of all tiles
 - `report_images_resize.sh [region] [tile_number]`: get all images for one tile as JPEGs in /`[region]`/im_`[tile_number]`/web
 - `report_bati_dist.sh`: get figure of building distances in report
-- `report-txt-to-tex.sh`: get figure of building distances in report
+- `report-txt-to-tex.sh`: format accuracy measures as LaTeX table
-- `report-txt-to-tex-eval-bin.sh [region]`: format accuracy measures as LaTeX table
+- `report-txt-to-tex-eval-bin.sh [region]`: format binary accuracy measures as LaTeX table
 - `plot_pixelProbas.py` output a 4\*4 plot of probability values before and after weighting

 ## System Requirements
 The code was developed and tested on the following machine